Non-Hodgkin Lymphoma Radioimmunotherapy

 Helping You Maintain Your Quality of Life

-Your CTCA care team will provide various supportive therapies to reduce these side effects and keep you strong throughout your leukemia treatment.
-Therapies like nutrition therapy, naturopathic medicine, pain management, mind-body medicine and oncology rehabilitation can help keep you nutritionally fortified, increase your energy and improve your overall well-being.
+Your CTCA care team provides various supportive therapies to reduce these side effects and keep you strong throughout your NHL treatment.
+Therapies like nutrition therapy, naturopathic medicine, pain management, mind-body medicine and oncology rehabilitation can help keep you nutritionally fortified, increase your energy and improve your overall well-being at this time.